top of page

 Brainspotting operates on the principle that our emotional experiences are often stored in the body and can show up as physical sensations.

-During a session, a therapist helps you identify "brain spots," specific eye positions that correspond to areas of emotional pain or trauma.
+During a session, a therapist guides the client to identify eye positions that correlate with emotional discomfort, pain, or trauma.

 What Does a Brainspotting Session Look Like?